Joseph Randle: Legal trouble

 On February 1, 2016, Randle was arrested at a home in Irving, Texas for an outstanding warrant for speeding.
 Bail was set at $359.
 This arrest took place approximately one week after Randle had been in court for his previous November 2015 arrest.

 On February 21, 2016, Randle was arrested in Wichita, Kansas for aggravated battery, possession of drugs and criminal damage to property.
 During his first court appearance, Randle said that he could not afford a lawyer or bail and requested his bail to lowered to $5,000 from the current $100,000 so he could be released and continue working out to sign with another team.
 The judge denied his request.
 Randle was ordered to be held at the Sedgwick County jail in Wichita on four counts of aggravated battery with a deadly weapon, criminal destruction of property, and possession of hallucinogenics/marijuana.
 Randle was released on bond on March 3, 2016; however, his bond was rescinded three days later due to a failure to appear in court.
 Randle was then held on $150,000 bond for failure to appear and interference with law enforcement.

 On February 9, 2017, Randle was arrested on charges of aggravated battery and disorderly conduct stemming from an altercation in a Kansas jail.

 On April 22, 2017, Randle was convicted by a jury of aggravated battery, aggravated burglary, criminal threat and possession of marijuana.
 The jury also acquitted him of one count of aggravated battery.
 The jury was also hung on two other counts of aggravated battery and one count of criminal damage to property.
 Prosecutors will decide the following week if they want to retry Randle for the counts the jury was hung on.

 On September 7, 2018, Randle was arrested on a suspicion of rape charge in his hometown of Wichita.

 On December 3, 2021, Randle was found to be not competent to proceed to trial in his pending case and was ordered to the Larned State Hospital for competency restoration.

+In March 2023, Randle was found to be competent to stand trial; however, this decision was reversed in November 2023.
+As of November 2024, Randle has yet to stand trial in his rape case.